Trump boasted he made insulin so cheap ‘it’s like water.’ Americans with diabetes beg to differ.

 Insulin costs her $36.76 a day, she said.
 In 2008, it was $9.81.

 Insulin prices have ballooned over two decades, including during the Trump administration.
-A subset of people enrolled in Medicare drug plans that cap payments at $35 a month are insulated from those costs.
+A subset of people who will be able to enroll in Medicare drug plans that cap payments at $35 a month would be insulated from those costs.
 Otherwise a patient with diabetes can spend hundreds of dollars on a monthly insulin supply.

 A few decades ago, people could pay about $20 per month for insulin, said Jeremy Greene, a primary care physician and medical historian at Johns Hopkins University.
 “Insulin prices have been a travesty of American pharmaceutical policy.”